timsutton/munkibuilds.org/README.md

 # munkibuilds.org

-This repo hosts the configuration files for [munkibuilds.org](https://munkibuilds.org), a Jenkins job and Apache-served website that makes available automatic builds of [Munki](https://code.google.com/p/munki).
+This repo hosts the configuration files for [munkibuilds.org](https://munkibuilds.org), website that makes available automatic builds of [Munki](https://github.com/munki/munki).

 The (messy, I know) configuration files are organized in the following folders: